kevinlin1/just-the-class/index.md

 ![](https://interactive-intelligence.github.io/assets/images/site-banner.png)

-I2 is an environment which aims to create a community of project-driven, outcome-oriented students interested in the intersections of reinforcement learning, embodied artificial intelligence, and neuroscience.
-We make machines learn like humans.
+I2 is an environment which aims to create a community of project-driven, outcome-oriented students at the University of Washington interested in the intersections of reinforcement learning, embodied artificial intelligence, and neuroscience.
+Our goal is to make machines learn like humans.

 [Join our Discord server](https://discord.gg/DZuyeyVHVV){: .btn .btn-i2purple }